Fourmou/pf/content/posts/2019-11-19-ankara-warns-of-a-new-operation-in-syria-if-washington-and-moscow-fail-to-honor-their-commitments.md

 He pointed out that he reached agreements or joint statements through the negotiation of texts prepared by Turkey, noting that his country reached two agreements with the United States and Russia within five days.

-&#8220;Have the two countries do what is necessary under these agreements?
+"Have the two countries do what is necessary under these agreements?
 No, they have not, and they have to do so.

 On October 9, the Turkish army, with the participation of Syrian opposition forces, launched Operation Spring in the east of the Euphrates River in northern Syria.